Judge Hector Gonzalez

 Logistics

+A pre-motion letter is required before a party may file any non-discovery motion, except for motions described in Section IV.A.2.a, below.
 The moving party shall submit a detailed letter not to exceed three pages in length setting forth the basis for the anticipated motion.

-Pre-motion response limited to 3 pages.
+Pre-motion response letters are limited to three pages.

 The response shall not exceed three pages.